 Making Sense of Santa Fe’s Soldiers’ Monument: Part Six

-Part Six: What now?
+Part Six: What next for the Obelisk?

-Also in favor of restoration is the historical reality that the monument was originally conceived to honor those who died fighting for the Union in the Civil War.
+Also relevant here is the historical reality that the monument was originally conceived to honor those who died fighting for the Union in the Civil War.
 Unlike the Confederate monuments that were toppled in 2020, the Soldiers’ Monument is not a memorial to the Confederacy but in fact the opposite: the original intention was to honor the soldiers and volunteers who died fighting the Confederacy.
-It honors those who were on the right side of our history, many of whom were native New Mexicans.
+It honors (in part) those who were on the right side of our history, a number of whom were native New Mexicans.
 Honoring this legacy is especially important in these times when the spirit of the Confederacy has become a significant threat to our continuation as a democracy.

-Of course, there is always the option of restoring the monument with an explanation of the offending text, or even complete removal of the tablet.
-Unfortunately, simply adding explanatory language in an attempt to place this racist language in historical perspective fails to neutralize the harm, as made clear by the previous ill-fated attempt made in 1974.
-Removal of the offending tablet is more defensible, and what would be left would be something close to the original intent of the monument: a memorial to the Union soldiers who died fighting the Confederate army in the territory of New Mexico.
-However, that original intent was superseded even before the monument was completed.
-As a historical artifact, the Soldiers’ Monument has always been a memorial to those soldiers who died in the Indian wars just as much as in the Civil War; moreover, as we have seen, the soldiers of the Union Army as well as New Mexico volunteers were simultaneously engaged in all sides of this “three-cornered” war.
-It is difficult at best to disentangle the memorialization of the Union dead from the war to divest Native peoples of the Southwest from their homelands, destroy their economies, and forcibly remove them to distant reservations.
+Of course, there is always the option of restoring the obelisk with an explanation of the offending text, or even complete removal of the offensive tablet.
+However, simply adding explanatory language in an attempt to place this racist language in historical perspective fails to neutralize the harm, as made clear by the previous ill-fated attempt made in 1974.
+Removal of the offending tablet is somewhat more defensible, as what would be left would be something close to the original intent of the monument: a memorial to the Union soldiers who died fighting the Confederate army in the territory of New Mexico.
+As reviewed in Part Three, however, that original purpose was superseded even before the monument was completed.
+As a historical artifact, the obelisk has always stood as a memorial to those soldiers who died in the Indian wars just as much as in the Civil War; moreover, as we have seen, the soldiers of the Union Army, the Colorado volunteers and the New Mexico volunteers were simultaneously engaged in all sides of this “three-cornered” war.
+Indeed, the four Civil War engagements between February and April of 1862 were no more than a brief interlude in a decades-long war against Native Americans fought by the very same soldiers.
+It is therefore impossible to disentangle the memorialization of those U.S. Army soldiers and volunteers who died fighting the Confederates, and those U.S. Army soldiers and volunteers who died in the concurrent war to divest Native peoples of the Southwest from their homelands, destroy their economies, and forcibly remove them to distant reservations.

-In the event that the Soldiers’ Monument is removed, such a “manufactured absence” could be established by marking the location of the base on the ground with an inscription noting that this was the location of the Soldiers’ Monument from 1867 to the year of removal.
-Resetting the political landscape in this manner would accomplish the multiple purposes of removing a monument perceived to no longer reflect community values, reclaiming the center of the plaza for public activities and temporary installations, creating a site for historical memory, and retaining an official marker for locating the geographical center of the city.
+Just such a “manufactured absence” could be established on the Santa Fe Plaza by marking the location of the obelisk on the ground with an inscription noting that this was the location of the Soldiers’ Monument from 1867 to the year of removal.
+Resetting the political landscape in this manner would accomplish the multiple purposes of removing a monument that contravenes fundamental values, reclaiming the center of the plaza for public activities and temporary installations, retaining an official marker for locating the geographical center of the city, and creating a site for historical memory.

 [1] Oliver La Farge, “Meaning of monument often overlooked,” Santa Fe New Mexican, July 27, 1973.